Defective Product or Non-Conforming Goods? An Introduction to the Sale of Goods Act and the Claim of Non-Conformity.

 Remedies under the Sale of Goods Law: There are situations where the consumer does not have a right of action under the Consumer Protection Law and must seek recourse in other legislation.
 For example, if the products cannot be returned.
 For a complete consumer guide to transactions that cannot be cancelled.

-And there are situations where even if the consumer has a right of action under the Consumer Protection Law, they wish to “have their cake and eat it too.”
+And there are situations where even if the consumer has a right of action under the Consumer Protection Law.
+They wish to “have their cake and eat it too.”
 How?
-To file a claim under both the Consumer Protection Law and the Sale of Goods Law, and possibly also under the Tort Ordinance.
+To file a claim under both the Consumer Protection Law and the Sale of Goods Law.
+And possibly also under the Tort Ordinance.

 What is the law if a larger quantity of products/components than ordered was received?